taataa/tapspace/docs/tutorial/index.md

     ...
     // My first tapspace app
-    const space = tapspace.create('#mytapspace')
+    const space = tapspace.createSpace('#mytapspace')
     ...

-In order to achieve infinite zoomability, the space itself does not specify a fixed world coordinate system.
-Instead, we need to create at least one *basis* that provides us a *frame of reference* onto which we can position our content.
+Limits of floating point arithmetics are quickly faced in zoomable applications.
+Therefore, in order to achieve limitless space, the space itself cannot specify a fixed world coordinate system.
+Instead, we need to create at least one *basis* that provides us a *frame of reference* onto which we can place our content.

-    const basis = space.createBasis()
+    const basis = space.addBasis()

+With a basis we can construct *Point* objects:

+    const p = basis.at(200, 100)

-Then, we create our first content element.
+Let's we create our first content element.

     const hello = tapspace.element('<strong>Hello</strong>')

 The element is not yet added to the space nor DOM.
 Let us do that.

-    basis.add(hello, basis.at(200, 100))
+    basis.add(hello, p)

-This will add the hello element at the point { x: 200 y: 100 } relative to the origin of the basis.
+This will add the hello element at the coordinates { x: 200 y: 100 } relative to the origin of the basis.

 Now you can open your `index.html` in your web browser.
 The result should look something like this: